bsikander/udacity_data_eng/notes/data_pipeline/notes.md

 - Data must arrive within a given timeframe from the start of execution
 - Pipelines must run on a particular schedule
 - Data must not contain any sensitive information

+#### Airflow Plugins
+Airflow was built with the intention of allowing its users to extend and customize its functionality through plugins.
+The most common types of user-created plugins for Airflow are Operators and Hooks.
+These plugins make DAGs reusable and simpler to maintain.

+To create custom operator, follow the steps:

+Identify Operators that perform similar functions and can be consolidated Define a new Operator in the plugins folder
+Replace the original Operators with your new custom one, re-parameterize, and instantiate them.